• USD

 Legendary Mammals

 Kruger National Park is an excellent arena for close encounters of the four-legged kind.
-It is a haven where critically endangered and vulnerable species, such as the African wild dog, black rhinoceros, and cheetah, can still be viewed in their natural habitat.
-The big cats prosper, with around 2000 lions and 2000 leopards residing in the park, ensuring that the average game viewer can quickly tick them off their checklist.
+It is a haven where endangered and vulnerable species—such as African wild dog, black rhinoceros, and cheetah—still roam in their natural habitat.
+The big cats prosper, and the chances of seeing lion and leopard are among the best on the continent.

 Other Species

-Large herbivores such as Burchell's zebra, blue wildebeest, giraffe, kudu, waterbuck, and impala prevail on every terrain, while eland, nyala, and smaller antelope are rarer finds.
-Lesser mammals include spotted hyenas, black-backed jackals, honey badgers, genets, meerkats, mongoose, warthogs, bush pigs, porcupines, baboons, and Vervet monkeys.
-Dams and rivers teem with hippo and crocodile populations.
+Large herbivores such as Burchell’s zebra, blue wildebeest, giraffe, kudu, waterbuck, and impala are common, while eland, nyala, and smaller antelope are less frequently seen.
+Lesser mammals include spotted hyena, black-backed jackal, honey badger, genet, meerkat, mongoose, warthog, bushpig, porcupine, baboon, and vervet monkey.
+Dams and rivers teem with hippo and crocodile.

 Birdlife